 Statutory rights are legally enforceable right s of a citizen.
 These rights are legislated and granted to him by the local or central government.
 If the law is violated by any agent then law can be enforced and legal prosecution and punishment is conducted.

 Within a workplace certain statutory rights are given to the employee, worker or employee shareholder.
 These rights are given by the employer. these laws pertain to - hiring process, firing process, contracts, wrongful termination, fair pay, unemployment benefits, compensation, harassment etc.

 Example of Statutory Rights - Compensation and Benefits

 Statutory is something that is "fixed, authorised or established by statute".
 An example of this is the Employment Insurance.

 Legal Responsibility of the various actors at a Workplace

 a.
-Employer - Employers have to ensure that the workplace is free of discrimination, racism and harassment.
+Employer - Employers have to ensure that the workplace is free of discrimination

 b.
-Senior Manager - The employer is liable for the actions of the senior management as they are considered as the face of the organisation.
+Senior Manager - The employer is liable for the actions of the senior management as they are considered as the face of the organization.

 c.
 Employee - An employee who infringes upon the human rights of another co worker will be complained about.